AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/3_leiden_clustering.md

 ## Configuration Parameters

-The clustering parameters are specified in configuration files:
+The clustering parameters are specified in `params.json`:

     {
     "domain_detection_params": {